Brother MFC-J4335DW Printer Review

 Yes

-The Brother MFC-J4335DW's USB-B direct-to-computer port is under the scanner as seen here.
-The Brother MFC-J4535DW variant has an Ethernet port and NFC support, and it can print directly off a USB flash drive.
+The Brother MFC-J4335DW's USB-B direct-to-computer port is under the scanner.
+The Brother MFC-J4535DW variant features an Ethernet port and NFC support, allowing for direct printing from a USB flash drive.

 9.5